-Because claimant was hired to work only part-time hours and was not guaranteed full-time hours, and the wage history consists of only part-time wages, the claimant is not considered to be unemployed within the meaning of the law.
+Because claimant was hired to work only part-time hours and was not guaranteed full-time hours, and the wage history consists of only part-time wages, the claimant is not considered unemployed within the meaning of the law.
 When an individual is hired to work part-time, the implied agreement is that full-time work will not be regularly available.
-Thus since the employer continues to provide regular part-time hours and is currently employed under the same hours and wages as contemplated at hire, she is not considered partially unemployed.
+Thus since the employer continues to provide regular part-time hours and she is currently employed under the same hours and wages as contemplated at hire, she is not considered partially unemployed and she is not able and available for work.